markproy/bird-classification-workshop/docs/lab4-trigger-inference-from-s3.md

 3. Test by adding an image to s3
 4. Extend the function to publish to SNS

-## Create a Lambda function
+## Create a Lambda function to identify bird species

-### Create the IAM role for Lambda function
+### Create or select an IAM role for your Lambda function

-Requires a role with access for Lambda to SNS, S3, and SageMaker.
+This Lambda function requires an IAM role with access for Lambda to SNS, S3, and SageMaker.
 The console doesn't let you pick SageMaker, so it has to be attached manually after the role gets created.
-Else, could be included in the CFT that gets applied to each account for the workshop, or could be an add-on CFT that each attendee applies.
+Your workshop may have created the role on your behalf already.
+Go to the IAM console and click on the `Roles` section.
+Look for a role called `deeplens-workshop-lambda-role`.
+Click on that role and ensure it has access to SNS, S3, and SageMaker, as well as basic Lambda execution permissions (i.e., for CloudWatch logging).

-### Create a 'hello world' function
+### Create a 'hello world' Lambda function

+* Use the Lambda console and click on `Create function` to get started.
+* Next, choose to create your function via `Blueprints`.
+* Search for the blueprint called `hello-world-python3`.
+Select that blueprint and click on `Configure` at the bottom of the page.
+* Name the new function `IdentifySpeciesAndNotify`.
-Use the Lambda console and pick the `hello-world-python3` blueprint.
-Name it `IdentifySpeciesAndNotify`.
-For IAM role, pick `Choose an existing role` and then pick `abc` which was created for you in the lab setup steps.
-OR, create the IAM role in the previous step.
+* For IAM role, pick `Choose an existing role` and then pick `service-role/deeplens-workshop-lambda-role` which was created earlier.
+* Click `Create function` at the bottom of the page.

+Now you have successfully created a hello world Lambda function with the appropriate permissions.
+You will customize it to do what we need it to do in the subsequent steps.

 ### In the Lambda Designer, add S3 as a Trigger

-Select S3 in the left hand panel list of possible triggers.
-Configure the trigger in the lower panel of the Designer console.
+* Select `S3` in the left hand panel list of possible triggers.
+It is near the bottom.
+* You'll see an `S3` box added to the design panel on the right, and it will say `Configuration required`.
+* Scroll down to the `Configure triggers` section of the designer.
+* The first configuration step is to identify which S3 bucket will serve as the event source.
+Choose your S3 bucket from the dropdown list (**TBS: come up with standard S3 nomenclature**)
+* Next, ensure `ObjectCreated(All)` is selcted as the `Event Type`.

-Select `ObjectCreate(All)`, with a `Prefix` of `birds/` and a `Suffix` of `.jpg`.
-Click `Add` to add the S3 trigger.
+* Enter a `Prefix` of `birds/` and a `Suffix` of `.jpg`.
+* Lastly, click `Add` to add the S3 trigger.

-Click `Save` to save the initial version of the Lambda function containing the code from the AWS-supplied blueprint.
+* Click `Save` to save the initial version of the Lambda function.

+The function is now available, and will be triggered when new objects arrive in that bucket.
+However, the code for the Lambda function is still simply the default code from the AWS-supplied blueprint.
+You'll supply the real code required later on in this lab.

 ### Add environment variables

-Add `SAGEMAKER_ENDPOINT_NAME` environment variable `nabirds-species-identifier`.
+* At the top of the Lambda designer panel, click on the box with the name of the function (i.e., `IdentifySpeciesAndNotify`).
+* Scroll down past the function code below until you reach the `Environment variables` section.
+* Enter a new environment variable with `SAGEMAKER_ENDPOINT_NAME` as its key, and `nabirds-species-identifier` for its value.
+This tells the function which SageMaker endpoint to use when performing an inference to identify a bird species.
+The value must match the name of the endpoint you supplied in [Lab 3](lab3-host-model.md).

-Add `SNS_TOPIC_ARN` environment variable in later lab.
+* **TBS** Add `SNS_TOPIC_ARN` environment variable in later lab.
+* Click `Save` to save your function including the new settings.

-### Update the code
+### Update the Python code for your function

-Before deploying the custom code, take some time to review it [function code](../labs/lab4/lambda/lambda_function.py).
-Let's walk through a few key sections of the code.
+Before updating the Lambda function to have the required code to predict bird species, first take some time to review [the code](../labs/lab4/lambda/lambda_function.py).
+Let's walk through a few key code snippets in the sections below.

 #### Code for Invoking the SageMaker endpoint